YanikPei/wp-jwt-authentication/Readme.md

 ## Using the plugin

-After installing the plugin, a new enpoint is added to your wp-rest-api: `/wp-json/wp-jwt/v1/login`
+After installing the plugin, a new endpoint is added to your wp-rest-api: `/wp-json/wp-jwt/v1/login`

 In order to get a token for a user, you have to make a POST-request to this endpoint by passing a username and password.
 If the combination is correct you will receive the token and its expiration timestamp.